NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text (888) 407-7770 to get the lowest price online!

 Digital Hygrometers vs. Analog Hygrometers

-• More precise measurements with a margin of error between 1-2%, making them ideal for controlled environments
+• More precise measurements (margin of error between 1–2%)

 • Quicker readings

-• Additional features like temperature measurement and data logging
+• Additional features like temperature measurement, data logging, and alarms for humidity fluctuations

-Analog hygrometers, on the other hand, provide a mechanical reading with a typical accuracy variance of around 5%, making them suitable for general use.
-However, they generally require more frequent calibration to maintain accuracy.
+Analog hygrometers provide a mechanical reading with a typical accuracy variance of around 5%.
+They are suitable for general use but require more frequent calibration.

 Using a Thermometer

 A stable temperature is just as important as humidity control.
-The ideal temperature for a humidor is around 70 degrees Fahrenheit.
-A thermometer helps monitor temperature, ensuring stable humidity levels.
+The ideal temperature for a humidor is around 70°F (21°C).
+A thermometer helps monitor temperature, ensuring stable humidity levels and preventing flavor loss.

 Maintaining Humidity Levels